bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 We can start simple:

 - the type name of the dev tool
-- any doc strings on the dev tool struct
+- any doc strings on the dev tool struct: see the [`Documentation` struct](https://github.com/bevyengine/bevy/blob/e33b93e31230c44d3b269d0c781544872fbd3909/crates/bevy_reflect/bevy_reflect_derive/src/documentation.rs#L43) from `bevy_reflect`
 - the value and types of any configuration that must be supplied

 By relying on simple structs to configure both our modal dev tools and commands, we can extract this information automatically, via reflection.